 The fact that the worker was under a duty or chose to undergo an audiometric test or other hearing test, shall not be conclusive proof that any loss or diminution of the worker’s hearing is due to the nature of the employment in which the worker was employed.

-[Clause 9 inserted by No. 36 of 1988 s.
+[Clause 9 inserted: No. 36 of 1988 s.
 12.]

 10. Workplaces to be prescribed